Addiction | 4 min read

 Inpatient rehab typically tapes place in a hospital setting since hospitals are best equipped to treat chronic medical problems.
 Like detox, you’ll receive 24-hour monitoring and supervision.
 Inpatient facilities provide a structured environment where you’ll undergo a range of treatment interventions, including medical care, psychotherapy, group therapy, 12-Step support group meetings, nutritional supports, along with other services.
 Inpatients stays can run for one to three months depending on your treatment needs.

 Long-term alcohol abuse not only creates brain chemical imbalances but also warps the areas of the brain that form your motivations, priorities, and behaviors.
 These areas are where addiction sets up shop.
 So even if you stop drinking, these areas of the brain have been programmed to seek out alcohol at all costs.
 Residential treatment provides you with a training ground for developing the type of mindset and behaviors that can support an alcohol-free lifestyle.
 After a 30 to 90-day stay in residential treatment, you’ll have developed the daily habits and routines necessary for sober living.

 Outpatient treatment is a logical next step after residential care but if you’re drinking problem was mild to begin with, this stage of alcohol rehab may be your next step after detox.
 Detox, inpatient, and residential rehab all take place inside a live-in treatment environment.
 With outpatient treatment, you live at home and schedule treatment sessions around your schedule.
 This arrangement works well for people who have work and family obligations to meet.

 Outpatient care provides mainly supportive services that build upon the skills you’ve acquired up to this point.
 Supportive services offered at this stage include:

-All in all, rehab for alcoholism in New York offers the levels of treatment support needed to overcome the effects of alcohol abuse in your life.
+All in all, rehab for alcoholism in New York offers the levels of treatment support needed to overcome the effects of alcohol abuse in your life, including mental health services.
 Whether you’re just starting to wonder if alcohol is a problem for you or you’re struggling with alcohol addiction, it’s never too soon to seek treatment help.
 Alcohol’s damaging effects only get worse with time so the sooner action is taken the better.